How to Style Your Hallway: 12 Lighting Setups for Every Budget

 When Your Walls Are Screaming, Your Light Should Whisper

-Most hallway advice says keep things calm and simple. r/Cute_Magician5095 said “absolutely not” and wallpapered their entire entry hall floor-to-ceiling in a swirling marbled pattern blush pink, charcoal grey, orange, and cream.
-It’s dramatic.
-It’s immersive.
-And it works.
+Most hallway advice says keep things calm and simple. r/Cute_Magician5095 said absolutely not and wallpapered their entire entry hall floor-to-ceiling in a swirling marbled pattern featuring blush pink, charcoal grey, orange, and cream.
+It’s dramatic, it’s immersive, and somehow it completely works.

-Against all that wall action, a simple brass globe flush mount with a clear glass shade sits on the ceiling, providing clean overhead light without competing with the wallpaper.
+Against all that wall action, a simple brass globe flush mount with a clear glass shade sits on the ceiling and provides clean overhead light without competing with the wallpaper for attention.

 This fixture choice is smart because it doesn’t try to match or overpower anything.
 An ornate chandelier here would create visual chaos.
 The simple globe nearly disappears against the ceiling, which is exactly right when the walls are making such a loud statement.

 When your walls are busy, choose a simple globe or sphere flush mount in a finish that connects to your hardware or furniture.
-A burl wood console and a Persian-style runner in complementary terracotta tones anchor this space at floor level.
-The whole effect is eclectic and confident.
+A burl wood console and a Persian-style runner in complementary terracotta tones anchor the space at floor level.

-Bottom line: let the wallpaper be the star.
-Everything else plays backup.
+Bottom line: let the wallpaper be the star and let everything else play backup.
+That’s not a compromise, that’s good design.

 11. Decorative Petal Pendants That Cast Shadow Art on the Ceiling